JasperFx/marten/README.md

 ### Storyteller Specs

-Refer to build commands section to look up the commands to open the Storyteller editor or run the Storyteller specs.
+Refer to build commands section to look up the commands to open the StoryTeller editor or run the StoryTeller specs.

 ### Documentation